ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

 Extending or splitting typeclasses in Haskell is fraught with necessary changing of boilerplate.
 Further, writing hierarchies of typeclasses in the first place can require a lot of unneeded boilerplate.
-This proposal would introduce a new extension (which would eventually be turned on in a future edition) that allows members from superclasses to be defined in their subclasses, resulting in less breakage from splitting typeclasses and also less boilerplate when writing classes.
+This proposal would introduce a new extension (which should eventually be turned on in a future edition) that allows members from superclasses to be defined in their subclasses, resulting in less breakage from splitting typeclasses and also less boilerplate when writing classes.